 After spending two months in the hospital and regaining the ability to walk, Sarah Todd was dedicated to recover so she could do what she loved most: dance.
-When she stood on her tip-toes in therapy, she knew she would be able to dance again.
+When she stood on her tip-toes in physical therapy, she knew she would be able to dance again.
 At home, she began choreographing her own dances, making the movements suitable for her partially paralyzed arms and hands.
-This newly discovered hobby of choreography has taken her a long way, with her dances gaining over 80,000 views on YouTube.
+This newly discovered hobby of choreography has taken her a long way, with her dances gaining over 100,000 views on YouTube.

 Photo Credit: Robyn in Charlotte for Flytographer

 In 2012, Sarah Todd began writing her first autobiography, 5k, Ballet, and a Spinal Cord Injury, with her best friend, Jen Starzec.
 The book was published in 2013, and the girls have since published a sequel, Determination, in 2016, and the final book in the trilogy, Up and Down, in 2018!
 Writing her first book allowed her to discover her true passion for disability advocacy, which is something she plans to dedicate her life to doing.

 With a following of over 123,000 people on social media, Sarah Todd aims to advocate for the disability community and let people know that disabled people can live happy lives.